noi-techpark/it.bz.noi.today/README.md

 NOI-display
 =============

-is a simple website which displays the events happening at the NOI Techpak in Bolzano/Bozen.
+is a simple website which displays the events happening at the NOI Techpark in Bolzano/Bozen.

 Technologies used:
 ---------------------